geobtaa/metadata/about.md

 ## Editing Template
 The [B1G Metadata Template](https://z.umn.edu/b1g-template) contains the following tabs:
-- Map Template: Just the fields need for scanned maps, including some pre-filled values
+- Map Template
-- Dataset Template: Just the fields needed for datasets, including some pre-filled values
+- Dataset Template
-- Website Record Template: Just the fields needed for a website record.
+- Website Record Template
 - Values: All of the controlled vocabulary values for the various fields.